Tri-Cities Education Association for Christian Homeschoolers

 Nursery through 12th grade classes meet 12-14 weeks per semester.
 Unless arrangements are made with Co-op Directors or Volunteer Coordinator, any family missing more than three co-op classes in one semester will not be eligible to register for the next semester.

 TEACH Co-Ops are under the guidance of either one Director or preferably two Co-Directors (or more if desired by the co-op committee and/or Board of Directors).
-Directors are governed by the Co-op committee and fall under the guidance of the TEACH Board of Directors.
+Directors and the Co-op committee fall under the guidance of the TEACH Board of Directors.
 The BOD appoints Directors as they see fit and may remove them at their discretion.

 Communication: All co-op members are expected to communicate with students, visitors, parents, teachers, and co-op leadership personnel with kindness and respect becoming of a follower of Christ.
 Name-calling, bullying, yelling, slander, rude gestures, and gossip both in written and verbal forms will not be tolerated and may result in disciplinary action and/or dismissal from co-op entirely without reimbursement.